Open Access Policy

 All articles, notes, and reviews published in Early Theatre become freely available to the public.
-Here’s how the journal’s green open access policy works:
+Here’s how the journal’s open access policy works currently:

-• Authors are allowed to deposit the pre-publication accepted version of their contributions to institutional respositories, where required by their institution.
-In such cases, we request that the final published version replace the accepted version.
+• Authors may deposit pre-publication accepted versions of their contributions to institutional repositories.
+In such cases, we request that the final published version, when ready, replace the accepted version.

 • All authors receive via email a PDF of their own published piece within two weeks of publication.

 • The complete issue in which a piece has been published will be behind a one year subscribers-only paywall.
-During this period, readers can access the entire issue through a personal subscription to Early Theatre or an institutional subscription via ITER or one of our additional aggregators (eg. Project Muse, EBSCO, and JSTOR).
+During this period, readers can access the entire issue through an institutional subscription via Érudit or one of our aggregators (Project MUSE, EBSCO); back issue content also appears on JSTOR.

 • After one year, the entire issue becomes completely open access via our website (earlytheatre.org).
 Authors are then able to offer anyone a link directly to an article, note, or review on the journal site.

-• For further information, authors may reference additional details of our open access policy on the SHERPA site.
+• For further information, authors may reference additional details on the SHERPA site.